Reduced alcohol, full flavour

 The market demand for low or no-alcohol content beverages is continuing to increase in many countries around the world.
 This demand is driven by a number of factors including the introduction of stricter drink-driving laws, health concerns and religious or cultural attitudes.

-Flavourtech’s Spinning Cone Column (SCC) technology assists winemakers and brewers to produce better tasting low-alcohol and no-alcohol wine and beer products.
+Flavourtech’s Spinning Cone Column (SCC) and Resin Adsorbing Column (RAC) technologies assists winemakers and brewers to produce better tasting low-alcohol and no-alcohol wine and beer products.
 The SCC has been designed to reduce thermal impact by operating at low temperatures and with a product residence time of only 25 seconds.
 This ensures that the quality of the de-alcoholised wine or beer is not damaged in any way.

-The SCC is enabling more and more people to drink low-alcohol and no-alcohol products.
+The SCC and RAC are enabling more and more people to drink low-alcohol and no-alcohol products.
 The reason?
 They taste like they were meant to!
 The flavours and aromas have been preserved which means the only thing you are missing out on is the alcohol.

 Flavourtech’s SCC can also be used to make slight alcohol reductions to full strength wines.
 By reducing the concentration of alcohol relative to that of flavour and aroma components the quality of the wine can be improved, allowing winemakers to harvest fruit according to flavour requirements rather than sugar levels.